CarterStefan/wrottesley_golf_club/README.md

     - Access Policy
     - User

+- Setup a gmail account
+    - Turn on 2-step verification
+    - Create an app password by selecting 'mail' as the app and 'other' as the device type - set this as 'Django'

 - Create a requirements.txt file by going to the CLI and typing 'pip freeze > requirements.txt'
 - Create a procfile with the line 'web: gunicorn {the_name_of_your_heroku_app_here}.wsgi:application
 - Save and push the code to github